We thought we would kick off our Vendor Tips series with an outline on a few ways you can submit an all-star application to Renegade Craft Fair!

 “How can I improve my chances of getting accepted into the Renegade Craft Fair?”
 We get this question all the time, and while our Fair continues to grow and evolve, the factors that make for an excellent vendor application remain the same.

-You application to the Fair is your chance to shine and show us you are Renegade material, but you only get a few cells on our spreadsheet to do so.
+You application to the Fair is your chance to shine and show us you are Renegade material.
 Think of your application as your crafty resume, and make sure you put your best foot forward in every way you possibly can.

-On each city’s ‘APPLY’ page you can see what factors we are looking for when we jury your application, in short we value:
+On our PARTICIPATE page you can see what factors we are looking for when we jury your application, in short we value:

 - Unique, well-made, or innovative wares